ladakh permit guide foreign riders 2026

 Which Bike Should Foreign Riders Choose for This Route?

 The Spiti–Leh–Changthang circuit involves river crossings, passes above 5,000m, loose-gravel switchbacks, and long stretches of total isolation from any mechanic.
-The bike choice is clear: the Royal Enfield Himalayan 450.
+The bike choice is unambiguous: the Royal Enfield Himalayan 450.
 Its liquid-cooled engine, long-travel suspension, and high ground clearance are purpose-built for this kind of expedition.
+For pillion or heavy luggage setups, the RE Classic 350 works well on the highway legs.

-Don’t overlook proper riding gear.
-Temperatures at altitude in August can drop below 0°C before dawn — a full-face helmet, armoured jacket with thermal liner, and waterproof pants are not optional.
-Also read our companion guide: Best Motorcycles for Ladakh — a Foreign Rider’s Guide.
+Browse our full adventure bike rental fleet in Delhi to compare all options for your route.
+And don’t overlook proper riding gear — temperatures at altitude in August can drop below 0°C before dawn.
+Also see our companion guide: Best Motorcycles for Ladakh — a Foreign Rider’s Guide.

 8. FAQs — Foreign Riders in Ladakh 2026